crimsonalucard/aiohttp_invitae/README.md

 then load the data into the data base using postgres_public_variants.sql

+there is a sqlite database included in the repo.
+Using it will not be trivial as the underlying implementation/database library of this project assumes postgresql.

 run the server using ./main.py

 make sure you have the latest version of python